 Taking care of the cash flow is crucial for your business’ success.
-It gets a bit complicated when the company grows, and there are multiple employees and subcontractors working on various projects with different clients.
+However, it can get a bit complicated when the company grows, and there are multiple employees and subcontractors working on various projects with different clients.

-There are three standard ways to charge for your consultancy services.
-There are many more variations of them (we are covering 8 of them in our Automated project invoicing white paper. but most can fit into one of the following frames:
+There are many more variations of them but most can fit into one of the following frames:

 This type of contract allows clients to buy and pay for a pool of working time and material in advance.
 Usually, the pre-paid hours are spent on smaller tasks, like fixes and phone or e-mail consultancies.
 When they get spent, clients usually buy a new batch.
 They might expect some sort of discount or advantage in the schedule.